blikenoother/LeaveIntense/README.md

-# LeaveIntent - javascript library
+# leaveIntent - javascript library
 Show some convincing message to visitor who is leaving your site!

 ## Usage